alanszlosek/android-accelerometer-gps/readme.markdown

 It also works surprisingly well in the car.
 I experimented with the acceleration vector threshold, and 0.3 seems to be the perfect number, at least for my phone.

+The app is very simple, check the screenshot.png above.

 How?
 ====